OriginalityAI/AI-detector-research-tool/README.md

 python main.py
 Type Y/N to select Originality.ai API: y
 Enter your Originality.ai API key: YOUR_API_KEY
-Enter the directory path for AI text files: data/ai Enter the directory path for human text files: data/human Enter the output CSV file name: output.csv
+Enter the directory path for AI text files: data/ai/ Enter the directory path for human text files: data/human/ Enter the input CSV file path: data/input.csv
+Enter the output CSV file name: output.csv

 Tool will process the data.
 This may take a while.